Asquera/elasticsearch-workshop-book/src/introduction/tools.md

 docker-compose up --build --detach cerebro
 ```

 Once started Cerebro open your browser to access it at URL [localhost:9000](http://localhost:9000).
+The landing page asks for the URL of the Elasticsearch instance.
+When Cerebro is started as a Docker container provide the name of the container as given in the `docker-compose.yml` file, [http://elasticsearch01:9200](http://elasticsearch01:9200) instead of `localhost:9200`.